mikenakis/Public/testana/README.md

     - Move to the folder above and repeat the search, unless we are in the root output folder of the module, in which case we have an error: the resource locator could not be found.

 - TODO: expand the syntax of settings so that we can exclude folders in the source tree, like `.idea` and `.git`, which are now handled by hard-coded exlusion.
 Alternatively, parse `.gitignore`.
 (Uhm, probably not.)

 - TODO: introduce a `TestanaTestEngine`, and make it have all the new functionality enabled by default.
 Then, make all of Testana's functionality optional in `JUnitTestEngine`, so that by default Testana's functionality is not applied to JUnit tests.

 - TODO: further enhancements to the Testana test engine, that deviate from the JUnit standard:

     - Avoid invoking the constructor of the test class for each test method.

-    - Get rid of `@Before` and `@After`, initialization should be done in the constructor and cleanup should be done in `close()` if the test class `implements AutoCloseable`.
+    - Get rid of `@Before` and `@After`: initialization should be done in the constructor and cleanup should be done in `close()` if the test class `implements AutoCloseable`.

-    - Optionally supply the `Umbilical` interface to the test class constructor, so that the test class can invoke it without having to rely on the `GlobalUmbilicalHolder` hack.
-      Then, remove that hack from the foundation package, and either completely abolish it, or make it something that only `JUnitTestEngine` needs to worry about.

 - TODO: try determining the order of testing based on packages instead of individual classes, see if it makes any interesting difference.

-- TODO: do something to reduce the verbosity of the project structure dump.
-For example, refrain from showing the full dependency subtree of each external library every single time the library is mentioned in the dump, and instead provide a separate dump of the dependency subtree of each external library, either in the beginning or the end of the project structure dump.

-- TODO: possibly research how we could optimize dependency expansion by means of a dependency matrix.
-See whether dependency expansion can be made fast enough to actually save more time than it wastes; otherwise, get rid of it.
+- TODO: possibly research how we could optimize transitive dependency expansion by means of a dependency matrix.
+See whether transitive dependency expansion can be made fast enough to actually save more time than it wastes; otherwise, get rid of it.

 - TODO: add the option to skip all remaining tests once a test fails.
 Ideally, we would want to skip only tests of classes that depend on the class whose test failed, but this may be a bit hard to determine.

 - TODO: research whether it is possible to detect, with reasonable accuracy, which class or classes are explicitly being tested by a given test class.

 - TODO: keep track of not only the last successful run timestamp of each test, but also of the duration it took for the test to complete, so that as soon as the test plan is built, we can give an estimation as to how long it will take to complete the tests.
 Plus, with each log message we can display a new estimate.

-- TODO: (optionally) analyze the dependencies of not only the `ConstantPool` of each test class, but also the bytecode of each test method, so as to determine whether to perform or omit a test at the individual test method level instead of at the test class level.
+- TODO: (optionally) analyze dependencies on a test-method basis instead of a test-class basis, to determine whether to perform or omit a test at the individual test method level instead of at the test class level.
 See if it makes any useful difference.

 - TODO: see if there is any way to optimize the process of determining what is a test class and what isn't.

 - TODO: optimize the saving of each test's "last successful run" time after it runs.
-As it stands right now, the entire timestamps file is written after each test class is run, which is quite wasteful.
+As it stands right now, the entire timestamps file is written after each test class is run, which is somewhat wasteful.

 - TODO: add better handling of dependency cycles.
 Measures to consider:

     - Display warnings about cyclic dependencies so that the programmer may consider fixing them.
 Also introduce an annotation for suppressing those warnings, because circular dependencies are inevitable, there will always be some.

     - When a cycle is detected, try to artificially give priority to one of the classes in the cycle by applying more rules.
 For example, given two classes A and B that have been found to circularly depend on each other, there could be rules like the following:
         - If A is abstract and B is concrete, then the concrete class wins, so consider B as depending on A.
         - If A depends on B indirectly through class X, but B depends on A directly, then the shortest number of hops wins, so consider B as depending on A.
         - If A is public and B is package-private, then public wins, so consider A as depending on B.